symfony/symfony-docs/logging/monolog_console.rst

 :class:`Symfony\\Component\\Console\\Output\\OutputInterface` instance that
 is passed when a command is run.

-When a lot of logging has to happen, it's cumbersome to print information depending on the verbosity settings (``-v``, ``-vv``, ``-vvv``) because the calls need to be wrapped in conditions.
+When a lot of logging has to happen, it is cumbersome to print information depending on the verbosity settings (``-v``, ``-vv``, ``-vvv``) because the calls need to be wrapped in conditions.
 For example::